ysilksa/girlcode/README.md

 ## Updates (most recent to least recent)

+- 7/15/24 : Resources tab added via teammate.
+Updated the UI of all resources and the main resource tab.
+Assets updated from teammate.

 - 7/9/24 : Private chat function added via teammate.
 UI of Profile tab and MapView NavigationLink changed.
 Assets updated from teammate.

 - 7/8/24 : Added custom fonts.
 Changed UI of Profile tab and Further Details tab in MapView tab.